COPD - what to ask your doctor

 How can I save some of my energy around the house?

-Am I at higher risk for COVID-19 infection?
+Am I at higher risk for COVID-19 or other illness?
 How should I protect myself?

 References